seothemes/genesis-starter-theme/README.md

 ...
 ```

-By default, BrowserSync is configured to use an SSL certificate for local development.
-If using a Non-HTTPS local site, remove the HTTPS BrowserSync configuration and uncomment the HTTP settings.
+By default, BrowserSync is configured to use a HTTP connection.
+If you are using an SSL certificate for local development uncomment the HTTPS settings and change the proxy URL accordingly.

 ## Support